The-Yak-Collective/yakcollective/projects/astonishing-stories/out-of-the-loop.md

 Today, a year later, Vijayan is at the hipster coffee shop and finally able to make eye contact with his ex-girlfriend barista.
 For a split second, his mind momentarily leaves and he feels like he is inhabiting the body of his self from a year ago.
 Weirdly enough, Vijayan recognizes him.

 He pulled to refresh the top listings page on the app store. _GPT-51 Pre-Fab Dad_ had done well since their last update which gave users the option to add voice filters to their critical parent voice.
 The most popular filter these days was the high-pitched voice of Brian’s mother from Monty Python’s _Life of Brian_.
-The page updated and there it was — undeniable proof that they had hit a goldmine of first-world problems, GPT-51 PFD was the #1 paid app.
+The page updated and there it was — undeniable proof that they had hit a goldmine of first-world problems, _GPT-51 Pre-Fab Dad_ was the #1 paid app.

 He looked down at his forearm tattoo which right now resembled the beautiful constellations he had observed on that dreadful _Love the Land_ escapade.